Adhaywe/tinyqv-affinex/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-# Affinex - RISC-V Affine Transformation Accelerator
+# Affinex - Affine Transformation Accelerator

 Author: Adam Gebregziaber